 Because our lives are increasingly mediated by digital technologies that combine writing, sound and image in interactive spaces, as a WRD major you will explore what it means to live and work as a digital writer.

-Faculty members are published specialists in rhetoric, composition, cultural studies, technical and professional writing, and new media studies.
+Faculty members are published specialists in rhetoric, writing studies, English as a second language (ESL), technical and professional writing, and new media studies.

-We also offer a combined bachelor’s/master's in Writing, Rhetoric and Discourse degree and a combined Bachelor of Arts in Writing, Rhetoric and Discourse/Master of Secondary Education in English degree.
-Both programs allow you to complete a bachelor's degree and a graduate degree in five years.
+You can earn a combined bachelor’s/master's degree that combines the WRD major with each of our two graduate programs – one in Writing Rhetoric and Discourse, and the other in New Media Studies.
+We offer a combined Bachelor of Arts in Writing, Rhetoric and Discourse/Master of Secondary Education in English degree.
+Each of these programs allow you to complete a bachelor's degree and a graduate degree in five years.